Parent Feeding Styles

 Which feeding style do you fall into?

-• Were able to address picky eating early on
+• Address picky eating early

-• Helped your child try different foods without any bribery or pressure
+• Encourage progress without bribery or pressure